Sjoerd82/defender-headunit/README.md

  - Incremental Encoder for Volume, Bass, Treble and/or balance (via GPIO)
  - Incremental Encoder w/button(s) (BMW iDrive style) (via GPIO)
  - Android/iPhone (full control, beyond only MPD)

+## Modular

+Core micro services:
+ - Source Controller
+ - ZeroMQ "forwarder" (simple service that binds the ZMQ pub and sub ports)

+Other important micro services are:
+ - Volume Control (pulse or jack)
+ - Remote Control(s)
+ - RESTful Web Server
+ - QuickPlay (script only?) /Plugin Controller (?)
+ - UDisks
+ - Display output

+Additional input, output or general purpose plugins are easily added.

+### Source Controller

+Selects audio source and controls playback.
+Sources are YAPSY plugins (Python).

+### Volume Controller

+PulseAudio Volume Controller has been abandoned in favor of Jack.

+### Remote Controllers

+Connects any type of input.
+Remote Controls are (Python) daemons.

+### RESTful Web Server

+A Python Flask+Bootstrap http daemon.
+This webserver provides an easy way to configure the system (if it has WiFi or ethernet), it also provides an API for third party apps.
+TODO: Android Retrofit app.

+### Quick Play

+Python script to resume a previous audio source as quickly as possible.

+### UDisks

+Daemon that listens to the UDisks D-Bus daemon and forwards drive (dis)connect events over MQ.

+### Display

+Output (using plugins?????)
+Daemon.

 ### PLUGINS